RamailoTech/python-be-exercise/Readme.md

 ## Evaluation Criteria:
-**API Integration:** How well you understood the third-party API documentation and integrated it into your app.
+* **API Integration:** How well you understood the third-party API documentation and integrated it into your app.
-**Code Quality:** Clarity, organization, and structure of your code (including adherence to Python best practices).
+* **Code Quality:** Clarity, organization, and structure of your code (including adherence to Python best practices).
-**Database Management:** Correct use of a relational database for storing and retrieving data.
+* **Database Management:** Correct use of a relational database for storing and retrieving data.
-**Testing:** Unit tests and test coverage, along with the correct use of testing libraries.
+* **Testing:** Unit tests and test coverage, along with the correct use of testing libraries.
-**Deployment:** Successful deployment and functionality of the application on a cloud platform.
+* **Deployment:** Successful deployment and functionality of the application on a cloud platform.
-**Documentation:** Clear and concise documentation in the README.md, covering setup, usage, and API details.
+* **Documentation:** Clear and concise documentation in the README.md, covering setup, usage, and API details.

 ## Expected Time:
-This task should take 12-14 hours to complete, including time to understand the third-party API, coding, testing, deployment, and documentation.
+* This task is expected to take a maximum of 1 week of your time.
+It is possible to write this up in two full days over a weekend(including time to understand the third-party API, coding, testing, deployment, and documentation).
+* If it is taking you longer, please write to jobs@mlexperts.ai explaining your situation.

 ## Instructions to submit your work